madajczyk/madajczyk.com/_posts/2000-2009/2004-05-18-dumpster-diver.markdown

 In the past 90 minutes, a minimum of 4 people have stopped to pick through the pile of debris.
 Now, Packerland Drive isn't exactly a quiet street, but isn't that a bit much?
 And it's not like I was staring out the window the whole time, either.

 I'm all about not wasting things, but I leave the trash digging to others.

-> Comment by Michelle Miesbauer:

-> Hey there sexy.
-I was screwing around on the internet and came across your site.
-Very cool.
-I miss you.
-How have you been?
-Jeremy and I talk all the time.

-> By the way, people dig in garbage in Wausau all the time.